Duolabs/SerialTool/README.md

 - **Modbus Compatibility:** Seamlessly interact with Modbus protocols, making SerialTool versatile for industrial applications.

 - **Spy Port Feature (Windows Only):** Monitor and intercept serial communication for advanced debugging (requires Windows kernel driver).

+-  **COM Sniffer (Windows Only):** Similar to SpyPort, it allows monitoring and sniffing of data transmitted through multiple COM ports opened by other software, including all related IOCTL signals.

 - **Portable Linux Version:** The Linux version is available as a portable application, including all necessary libraries to avoid installation hassles.